lehaSVV2009/hibernate-training/7-hibernate-inheritance/README.md

 ### Which type of inheritance should I use?

 Think a lot if you really need inheritance.
-(Sometime inheritance is a child of evil).
+(Sometimes inheritance is a child of evil).
 But if you need it, use `Join Tables`.